Astute-Hero/CipherText/README.md

 ###Git Fork & Clone
-1. Make sure that you've set up your SSH Key if you'd like to contribute to this code and have been invited as a collaborator:
+1. Set up your SSH Key if you'd like to contribute to this code and have been invited as a collaborator:
 https://help.github.com/articles/connecting-to-github-with-ssh/
 2. To copy the file into your local system, open the Terminal and run the following commands:
 ```cd```